uptrace/bunrouter/README.md

 `Request.URL.RawQuery` to make it appear like the parameters were in the query string. `httptreemux` does not do this.
 See [Issue #26](https://github.com/dimfeld/httptreemux/issues/26) for more details and a code snippet that can perform this transformation for you, should you want it.

+### httprouter and catch-all parameters

+When using `httprouter`, a route with a catch-all parameter (e.g. `/images/*path`) will match on URLs like `/images/` where the catch-all parameter is empty.
+This router does not match on empty catch-all parameters, but the behavior can be duplicated by adding a route without the catch-all (e.g. `/images/`).

 ## Middleware
 This package provides no middleware.
 But there are a lot of great options out there and it's pretty easy to write your own.